Hi, My name is Martins Zaumanis. I am a materials scientist and the author of this website.

 After the presentation, multiple people came to thank me for the advice!
 I was surprised because nothing I mentioned was particularly advanced.
 It was presenting 101.

-Then I recalled all the mind-numbing presentations that I have witnessed in scientific conferences and realized that the presenters were probably clueless about the basic building blocks of creating a memorable presentation.
+After the experience in the conference, I recalled all the mind-numbing presentations that I have witnessed at scientific conferences and realized that the presenters were probably clueless about the basic building blocks of creating a memorable presentation.
 They perceive presenting as a natural talent rather than a skill that can be learned.

 But it was not always this way.